One Piece Vs Two Piece Toilet: Which One To Pick?

 Two-piece toilet: If the toilet and tank are separate and joined using fittings then it is known as two piece toilet - also known as coupled toilets.

-YES, price is everything, especially when you can spare an extra one to two hundred dollars for a quality product or a flawed product.
+YES, price is crucial and an extremely important factor, especially when you can spare an extra one to two hundred dollars for a quality product or a flawed product.

-Single piece toilets are generally more expensive than two piece toilets due to production difficulty.
+Single piece toilets are generally more expensive than two piece toilets due to the production process.

 To put it simply, a one-piece toilet is made of several small pieces.
 Firing and assembling all the elements into one takes skill.
-Until the producers can start using 3D printers for manufacturing, we will see one-piece toilets being higher in price till then.
+Until the producers can start using 3D printers for manufacturing, it is more likely that we will see one-piece toilets being higher in price.

 Two-piece toilets are lighter and can be shipped with ease due to the tank and the bowl being separate and can be sent separately.